the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 But once I leaned in, I realized it nicely mirrored how I actually work: using AI to turn well-defined goals and proper context into working code, fast.

-In one interview, I was asked to design and implement a solution involving clustering and generative AI.
+In one interview, I was asked to design and implement a solution involving clustering and generative labeling.
 Rusty on my `sklearn`, I grabbed the API doc for `KMeans`, piped that into a ChatGPT prompt along with my dataset description and clear end goal, and instantly had a working model ready to build on.

 This saved me (and the interviewer!) precious minutes I’d otherwise spend squinting at syntax.